Everything about Matera, Italy

 The Italian city of Matera was the European capital of culture in 2019, along with the city of Plovdiv in Bulgaria.
 That’s when I saw for the first time photos of the cave dwellings carved in rock in the Gravina river canyon.
 And that’s when I realized that I want to see with my own eyes this city that seemed to be from a very distant world.

 Matera is a city in southern Italy that has a rich history dating back over 9,000 years.
 Located in the Basilicata region of the country, it is considered one of the oldest continuously inhabited settlements in the world.
 At least, this is the information found on certain sites, while on others things differ.
-For example, on this website I found that “Matera is the oldest city in Italy and in Europe”, while on this website is written that “Plovdiv is considered to be the oldest continuously inhabited city in Europe and one of the oldest in the world”.
+For example, on this website I found that “Matera is the oldest city in Italy and in Europe”, while on others is written that “Plovdiv is considered to be the oldest continuously inhabited city in Europe and one of the oldest in the world”.
 Plovdiv is on our destinations list as well.

 Nevertheless, Matera is famous for its unique architecture, including the “sassi”, a series of ancient cave dwellings carved into the rock.
 The sassi have been inhabited since prehistoric times and were used as homes, stables, and even churches until the 1950s.